Skip to main content

 • number: a JSON object or a list of JSON objects containing a 'name' and 'expression' key.
 This is a numeric expression that will be evaluated and if it is true then the rule will work.
 See the numeric expression section higher up in this wiki for more information

 • mob: a single mob or list of mobs (like 'minecraft:zombie').
 The entire rule will be evalulated for every mob specified in this list.
-This is a required setting
+This is a required setting.
+A mob can also be specified with a json containing the following keys:

 • weights: an optional list of weights which will be used in combination with the mobs specified by 'mob'.
 By using weights you can give some spawns more importance